NLnetLabs/rotonda-doc/manual/source/components/rib.rst

 It offers a HTTP API for querying the set of known routes to a longest match to a given IP prefix address and length.

+The key of the RIB is the tuple ``(Prefix, ingress_id)``.
+This means that new values for this key will override existing values in the RIB.

 Upstream announcements cause routes to be added to the store.
 Upstream withdrawals cause routes to be flagged as withdrawn in the store.
 Routes and their withdrawals are stored per unique value of the field ``ingress_id`` in the ``RouteContext`` object.

 Pipeline Interaction
 --------------------

 The ``rib`` component ingests messages from type ``Route``, that maybe accompagnied by an object of type ``RouteContext``.
 It is first filtered, and then may be stored in the RIB.
 Finally, it gets sent out if it was not filtered out.

 .. raw:: html